bao-bun/docs/README.md

-# bao bun documentation
+# baobun documentation
-welcome to the repository of the bao bun documentation.
+welcome to the repository of the baobun documentation.

 ### Development
 install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
 To install, use the following command